txt/mase/CODE7.md

 [Lecturer](http://menzies.us)

-# Code7: coding homework : Differnetial Evolution
+# Code7: coding homework : Differential Evolution

 ## What to Hand in